S8391/midi-svg-converter/README.md

 - Adds interactive hover effects
 - Scales visualization based on MIDI data

-- Edge

 ## 📝 Notes

 - The visualization scales automatically based on the MIDI file content
 - Note opacity reflects velocity values
 - Grid lines help with timing and pitch reference
 - SVG output is optimized for web use

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---